BartMassey/wordle5/README.md

 `instrument` feature.
 This will display node counts at each search tree depth as well as a total.

+To get times for initialization and solver, build with the `timing` feature.
+This will display the wall-clock time for each of these pieces

-At this point, the performance is really fragile; small tweaks make unexplained differences.
+At this point, the performance is really fragile; small tweaks make hard-to-understand differences.
 I think it's unlikely that further tuning of the existing approach can make this code dramatically quicker: a whole new solver algorithm would be needed.
+In terms of overheads, one could cheat massively by compiling the pre-digested dictionaries into the program to save a millisecond or two; more troublingly, one could go `no_std` to get rid of the 2-3ms of Rust startup overhead, although this would be a massive uglification of the code.

 I've tried to make my solution clear and readable.
 Please see the Rustdoc and source code for details.